nobodyPerfecZ/PyCSP/README.md

-# PyCSP
+# PyCSPSolver
-PyCSP is a simple Python Framework for solving Constraint Satisfaction Problems (CSPs).
+PyCSPSolver is a simple Python Framework for solving Constraint Satisfaction Problems (CSPs).
 You can find more information about CSPs [here](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).

-### Solving CSPs with PyCSP
+### Solving CSPs with PyCSPSolver
 In the following, we want to solve a 2x2 sudoku puzzle with PyCSP.
 First we need to define our problem as CSP.
 So we have to define variables, domains and constraints before we can solve it.